Begin Your Career with FPD.

 Step 5

 It’s time to get moving.
-Candidates who have made it to this point will receive a voucher and instructions to complete the WSTB physical agility test conducted by South Bay Regional.
-You must successfully maneuver the following events and score 320 points to advance to the next stage:
+Candidates must successfully maneuver the following events and score 320 points for the WSTB or 316 points for the FPD PAT to advance to the next stage:

 WSTB: